 My Internet Business Mastery Academy Review Website

-As you probably know, I’m a member of the Internet Business Mastery Academy (IBMA), and I attibute much of my online success to being a part of its coursework.
+As you probably know, I’m a member of the Internet Business Mastery Academy (IBMA) [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link], and I attribute much of my online success to being a part of its coursework.
 Anyways, they do run an affiliate program, so I’m kind of running an experiment.

 Creating a review website of a product is a very common method to earn affiliate commissions.
 You may notice a lot of them advertised on some of your Google searches for well-known money-making products.
 Just try it out.
 Type in “Commission Blueprint” in Google and look at the sidebar results.
 Most are review sites offering a bonus.
 Sometimes they even say “WARNING” or “BEWARE of”, just to draw your attention, when in fact they actually do give a good review of the product and have an affiliate link at the bottom.
 Tricky!

 To create this experiment, I spent a total of about 1 hour on it.
 I hired a professional to write up the ad copy on the website, and another one to implement it on the domain.
 It’s as easy as that.
-Check it out here and let me know what you think.
-I think you’ll agree the ad copy is very compelling.
 A couple of my friends were thinking about joining the IBMA because of it.

 Baby Maker iPhone Application